 - Overall, we rate Current Affairs Magazine Left Biased based on story selection that favors the left and High for factual reporting due to excellent sourcing of information and a clean fact check record.

 Current Affairs is a magazine that publishes bi-monthly in print and online.
-It was started by Nathan J. Robinson, a PhD student at Harvard University in 2015 via a kickstarter campaign.
+It was started by Nathan J. Robinson, a Ph.D. student at Harvard University, in 2015 via a Kickstarter campaign.
 Its stated aims are to be an informative and entertaining independent publication.
-Current affairs covers politics and culture.
+Current affairs cover politics and culture.
 They state their mission as “to produce the world’s first readable political publication and to make life joyful again.”
 The current editor is Nathan J. Robinson.

 Funded by / Ownership